COD WITH BOK CHOY SOBA NOODLES

-Cod with bok choy soba noodles will make you feel like you are enjoying a wonderful dining out experience but, in the comfort of your own home.
+Cod with bok choy soba noodles will make you feel like you are enjoying a wonderful dining out experience, but in the comfort of your own home.
 This is definitely a meal that stands outside of your normal routine menu.
 And to be honest, we stumbled upon making this recipe.
 As much as I love seafood, I have a bad habit of not buying it enough.
 Lucky for us, we made a new friend on our journey who runs a seafood market in South Philadelphia.
 We walked out of there with some cod that was so fresh and so meaty that it deserved some special treatment!

 After we left Rehoboth Beach, Delaware (where we made the balsamic marinated flank steak) we drove into New Jersey and pulled into Riverview Beach Park to have a late lunch.
 To our surprise, there was a wine festival going on.
 Aaron and I both love wine and were happy to catch the final two hours of the event (twist our arm).
-One of the last wine vendors that we walked up to was DiMatteo Vineyards, which was where we met our new friend Anthony.
+One of the last wine vendors that we walked up to was DiMatteo Vineyards, where we met our new friend Anthony.

 This seafood market was so impressive, with rows of exotic (to us) fresh seafood packed in ice.
 Being from Minnesota, Aaron and I haven’t been exposed to this type of experience before.
-It is a high quality warehouse offering fresh and frozen seafood, and is open to the public Monday, Tuesday, and Wednesday.
+It is a high-quality warehouse offering fresh and frozen seafood, and is open to the public on Monday, Tuesday, and Wednesday.
 Some of their offerings include fillets, head fish, red snappers, pelagics, shellfish, salmon, crabs, we even saw shark.
 We ended up getting salmon and cod fillets.

 Fresh salmon and cod fillets